 Really nice location with local food of high quality.
 They opened in 2018 and are the latest addition to restaurants in Komarna.

 Adriatica Restaurant up on the road to the left.

 Opened in early 2018 and has a full service and menu.

 Beach Bar opened in 2015.
 Great and lovely location.
 They can serve you drinks, sandwich, toast or pancakes and if you order a day in advance you can have a full meal with fish or meat.

 There are numerous restaurants everywhere on the road from Split to Dubrovnik as well as on the inland road to Mostar.

 Klek three kilometers south of Komarna were the place to go for a holiday if you were a communist official in old Yugoslavia.
 The plenitude of small worn down flats and bungalows might seem like something out of the 70's, but many have been renovated and luckily, the restaurants by the beach are in good shape.

 The Hotel Plaza has good food and attentive waiters.
-The Adriatic on the coastal road and restaurant Skoj on the beach are also acceptable.
+The Adriatic on the coastal road and restaurant Skoj on the beach are also good.

 Neum eight kilometers south of Komarna is in Bosnia- Herzegovina.

 Despite Neum's size, it is a bustling market town.
 All restaurants and